tgac-vumc/QDNAseq.snakemake/README.md

 Useful snakemake options

 `-j , --cores, --jobs` : Use at most N cores in parallel (default: 1).
 If N is omitted, the limit is set to the number of available cores.

 `-n , --dryrun` : Do not execute anything. but show rules which are planned to be performed.

 `-k , --keep-going` : Go on with independent jobs if a job fails.

 `-f , --force` : Force the execution of the selected target or the first rule regardless of already created output.

+`-R , --forcerun` : Force the re-execution or creation of the given rules or files.
+Use this option if you changed a rule and want to have all its output in your workflow updated.

 `-U , --until` : Runs the pipeline until it reaches the specified rules or files.
 Only runs jobs that are dependencies of the specified rule or files, does not run sibling DAGs.

 `-T , --timestamp` : Add a timestamp to all logging output

 for all options go to http://snakemake.readthedocs.io/en/stable/executable.html#all-options